Wood burning stoves: what you need to know

 Want to know whether you should get a log burner, multi-fuel stove or a wood pellet stove?
 Our guide to stoves will help you decide

 Log burner, multi-fuel stove, wood pellet stove – we talk you through the differences between the three main types of stove to help you to choose the right one for your home.

 Most people think of burning wood in a stove, but if you have a multi-fuel stove you can also burn other fuels such as coal.
-When we surveyed stove owners*, 59% said they have a wood-burning stove, and 41% have a multi-fuel stove.
+When we surveyed Which? members who own a stove*, 46% said they have a wood-burning stove, and 54% have a multi-fuel stove.

 Click on the links below to head down to the type of stove you want to know more about and flick through our gallery for ideas.

 Once you're ready to go ahead and buy, visit our page on buying a stove to see our full advice guide and to download our handy checklist.
 It includes information on the key factors you need to consider when buying a stove, important installation advice and tips on using it.

 You can also visit our wood-burning stove reviews to find out how stove owners rated big-name brands on key factors, such as quality and value for money.
 Two brands got a maximum of five stars for all but one area and fantastic customer scores of 94% and 90%.